Generic selectors

 Time from delivery to TXA administration for PPH treatment in BEmONC and CEmONC facilities

-Once TXA was made available during implementation, the median time from delivery to TXA administration for PPH treatment in Burkina Faso, Sierra Leone, and Uganda BEmONCs and CEmONCs was less than one hour.
-In Ethiopia and Uganda CEmONCs, there was a clear decrease from baseline to implementation in the time from delivery to TXA administration (and a minimal difference for Ghana CEmONCs).
+Once TXA was made available during implementation, the median time from delivery to TXA administration for PPH treatment in Faso and Sierra Leone BEmONCs and CEmONCs (and Uganda BEmONCs)was less than one hour.
+In Ethiopia and Uganda CEmONCs, there was a clear decrease from baseline to implementation in the time from delivery to TXA administration (and a slight decrease for Ghana CEmONCs).
 In Ghana BEmONCs, there was a ten-minute increase in the median during implementation.
 Overall, in the sites with TXA available at baseline, the median time of administration was within 30 minutes during implementation.
 The results are demonstrated in Table 2.

 Blood transfusion and other PPH treatments received